SPOTLIGHT ON…THE BARRELS

 The barrels are an integral part of the Pilates system.
 They help facilitate spine mobility in such a way that cannot otherwise be easily replicated on the mat or other apparatus.
 In today’s lives, where we spend much of our time hunched forward over computers and mobile phones, they offer a wonderful way to counterbalance this.
 Helping us elongate and open out.

 The barrels are an integral part of the apparatus studio.
 In our studio we have a beautifully hand crafted Ladder Barrel, that has been made to reflect traditional dimensions.
-We also have a range of Spine Correctors, including a lovely BASI Spine Corrector with its orthopaedic padded cushioning and easy grip handles.
-We have several lighter, more portable Spine Correctors that are most often used in the mat studio for our Mat + Barrels class - a brilliant class for those wanting a shorter workout that really makes you work hard!
-The Arc is a great tool to support clients with specific needs during mat work.
+We also have a range of Spine Correctors, including our favourite Classical Spine Corrector, a BASI Spine Corrector with its orthopaedic cushioning and easy grip handles, and several lighter, more portable foam barrels with adjustable incline.
+We also have two handcrafted baby arcs.
 I LOVE the barrels, and I am sure you will too!

 Previous